Solved: Dishwasher Makes High Pitched Noise

 High pitched noise due to debris.

 Sometimes a small object such as a piece of bone, food, or broken fish fragment will stick in the dishwasher pump, making an annoying sound.
-To fix the problem, open the dishwasher pump located with the motor and inspect it for debris.
+Open the dishwasher pump located with the motor and inspect it for debris to fix the problem.

 In most cases cleaning the pump is enough to eliminate the noise, but if there are clear signs of damage from the obstruction, you have to replace the pump.